nguyenmanhthao996tn/LoRaUWB_demo_single_master_slave/README.md

 # LoRaUWB_demo_single_master_slave

-This Arduino sketch controls the LoRa-UWB Board (UCA - LEAT) in Master & Slave modes for measurement senarios.
+This Arduino sketch operates the LoRa-UWB Board (UCA - LEAT) in Master & Slave modes for Ultra-wideband measurement senarios.
+The measurement results including distance & link quality betweem the Master and Slave are sent to The Things Network via LoRaWAN Network.

 The board starts in Slave Mode by default.
 To change to Master mode, press UserButton 3 times (triple click).
 In Master Mode, press UserButton 1 time (single click) to trigger the measurement.
 Measurement result will be send to LoRaWAN network.

+<i>Contact project leaders in Credits section below for further details of the project, the hardware/antenna design & the measurement results.</i>

 # Requirements